xikanfeng2/SCSilicon2/README.md

 todo

 ## Help
-If you have any questions or require assistance using SCSilicon, please contact us with fxk@nwpu.edu.cn.
+If you have any questions or require assistance using SCSilicon2, please contact us with fxk@nwpu.edu.cn.